Table of Contents[Hide][Show]

 - Helps ease a tired mind.

 Its incredible benefits have made it historically sought after, and clearly modern day formulators have caught on.
 (Though to get the real benefits, you should use the essential oil and not a synthetic replication.)
+You can also learn more about the connection between your emotions and skin here.

 If you’re familiar with the scent of vetiver, you know that its earthy scent is loved by many but also benefits from being balanced by accompanying middle and top notes.